 When you are a small business owner, going international and expanding your business into the global market may be a distant dream.
 However, if you’re hungry for the international success, then you will need to get prepared for the challenge ahead.
 Your home country will seem small compared to the big unfamiliar global market, and you will be leaving behind those home comforts and familiarity, therefore you will need to tread carefully.
 International growth can be both daunting and rewarding and you will have to see if the positives outweigh the challenges.

 It goes without saying that you will need to be proactively vetting the market of any potential locations.
 If your business is thriving and you believe that your product is needed elsewhere, then the world is your oyster.
-You will need to carry out significant amount of market research to make sure that your product is definitely wanted and needed rather than just thinking that it might work.
+You will need to carry out a significant amount of market research to make sure that your product is definitely wanted and needed rather than just thinking that it might work.
 When it comes to taking a huge step such as international expansion, there can not be room for doubt, you must be absolutely sure and confident in your decision.

 After you have carried out research, from looking at the market to any potential competitors, you will need to see how your products will be received.
 The great thing about taking a product international is, especially if it’s the first of its kind, the public will associate the product with your brand.
 On the other hand, if there are existing similar products, you will need to stand out.
 Don’t get too conformable, because if you aren’t disrupting or bringing something new, the consumers will likely choose local businesses over yours.

 If you need to decide on a few locations, as a starting point consider starting with countries that have similar markets to yours.
 Being in the UK, the US may be the closest to our economy, there are additional benefits such as sharing the English language.
 This will help bring a sense of familiarity, however, be aware that you will still need to invest time in getting to know the US economy.
+You will also need to scout our the various locations to see where is the place to do business in America.

 You will need to create a shortlist of countries that need your product, and then go through the elimination process to decide where you want to expand to.
 Often when businesses want to expand, they will reach out to their existing distributors or contacts who are based in different locations and decide to just expand there.
 However, you should carry out your market research, find a need for your product in a particular country, and then build contacts and networks.
 This is because your contacts will not necessarily boost your sales, the consumers who want your product will.